elcajon-dev/repository-stable/code-server/DOCS.md

 For example: `services.d/my-service/run` will spin up a service called `my-service` Place your service logic in the file called `run`.

-Take a look [here][sample-folder] for some sample scripts and services.

 **Note**: _Please be aware that this is a really powerful function which can damage your whole system if handled incorrectly._